it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_3/ReadMe.md

 ![alt text][pic6i]

 5\.
-Enter the name for the Queue, in this format "SALESFORCE.ACCOUNT.EVENT" follow by ".nickname" then click Create.
+Enter the name for the Queue, in this format "SALESFORCE.ACCOUNT.EVENT" then click Create.

 ![alt text][pic6j]